kammitama5/Coding_Product_prereq/README.md

       Print in suggested output format

    2. Use the function from 1, loop over values in array -> (calling a function within a function).

+## Notes

+- Included notes per week for five-Sundays-long workshop "Coding for Product"

+- Notes included for review